fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 If the guard does not evaluate to true, an exception is thrown.

 The use of the operator *in* actually now guarantees that the fields indeed exist in the object.
-Because of that, the existence check in parsers is no more needed:
+Because of that, the existence checks in the parsers are no longer needed:

 ```js
 const parseVisibility = (visibility: unknown): Visibility => {